craftercms/docs/source/new-ia/by-role/developer/extensions/index.rst

 **CrafterCMS Marketplace**

-Developers may submit their extensions to the :ref:`CrafterCMS Marketplace <marketplace>`, which provides a home for the Crafter community to contribute, find, and use extensions.
+Developers may submit their extensions to the :ref:`CrafterCMS Marketplace <newIa-marketplace>`, which provides a home for the Crafter community to contribute, find, and use extensions.

 Extensions submitted to the CrafterCMS Marketplace can be used directly from CrafterCMS.